-Luigi's Mansion was one of the launch titles for the Nintendo GameCube.
+Luigi's Mansion is a horror-themed action-adventure game and was one of the launch titles for the Nintendo GameCube.
 It was released on November 17, 2001 in North America; on September 14, 2001 in Japan; and on May 3, 2002 in Europe.
 Luigi's Mansion was developed by Nintendo EAD and published by Nintendo.
 It focuses on Luigi's mission to clear a haunted mansion, that he 'won' in a contest he didn't enter, of ghosts to save Mario from their clutches.
 To do so, he hooks up with Professor E. Gadd, who gives him a special vacuum, called the " Poltergust 3000", and a special Game Boy, called the Game Boy Horror, to help with the job.

 Despite its short length, Luigi's Mansion was received relatively well, and sold over 2.5 million copies.
 Due to this, Luigi's Mansion was later released as a Player's Choice title (and was one of the first title to be granted this status).